aimango/xshooter/README.txt

 This is essentially a Side Scrolling game built using X Windows (C++).
 This was an assignment for CS 349 (User Interfaces) taught at uWaterloo during the Winter 2013 term, built by myself (Elisa Lou).
+The project was originally done under SVN version control, I've ported it here to my Github.

 Disclaimer: Policy 73 at Waterloo defines IP ownership.
 Students own everything that they produce as a member of the Waterloo community, and the university has no implied ownership in anything created by its students.